Creamy Paleo Onion Gravy

-Serve onion gravy with classics like a pastured roast turkey, or with simple weeknight main dishes like oven baked ribs or mashed cauliflower.
+Serve onion gravy with classics like a pastured roast turkey or simple weeknight main dishes like oven baked ribs or mashed cauliflower.
 You’ll want to make it all year round!

 Creamy Paleo Onion Gravy

-- 1/2 cup pastured beef bone broth (try this recipe)
+- ½ cup beef bone broth , pasture-raised

-- 1/4 – 1/3 cup leftover pastured meat juices and fats (optional but highly recommended)
+- ¼ cup meat drippings (optional but highly recommended)

-- Heat a large saucepan on medium heat, add half of the butter, and allow to melt.
+- Heat a large saucepan on medium hea.
+Add half of the Grass-Fed Ghee and allow to melt.

-- Add onions and fry until they start to caramelise and become golden brown.
+- Add onions and fry until they start to caramelize and become golden-brown.

-- Once onions have caramelized and turn a darker golden brown color, add bone broth, herbs, salt, apple cider vinegar (start with 2 tsp), and leftover meat juices if you have them.
+- Once onions have caramelized and turn a darker golden-brown color, add bone broth, herbs, salt, apple cider vinegar (start with 2 tsp.) and leftover meat juices, if you have them.
 Stir and return the lid to the pan.
 Reduce heat to a simmer.
-The more the onions caramelize, the better the flavor for the gravy.
+The more the onions caramelize, the better the gravy will taste.